jmrnilsson/brewtool/README.md

 * Install Python 2.7.x, https://www.python.org/downloads/.
 This is used by SerialPort during package installation and creates OS-specific packages.
 * Install Arduino Software, IDE https://www.arduino.cc/en/Guide/HomePage

-### To start sensing with arduino
+### Before sensing with arduino
-* Configure  the identity of the temperature sensor OneWire DeviceAddress in the script  __./arduino/arduino_temperature_sensing.ino__
+* Look at the script in the IC folder.
+The thermomenter variable needs to be configured to the identity of the temperature sensor.
+This is the OneWire DeviceAddress.
+The script is called __./arduino/arduino_temperature_sensing.ino__
 * Connect temperature sensor, USB a.s.o
 * Make sure all the node packages are installed (see below)
 * Browse to http://localhost:3000/

-To make sure all packages are installed type in the root of the repository:
+Make sure all packages are installed type in the root of the repository:

     cd server
     npm install
     npm install serialport
     node daemon.js
+    cd ..
-    cd ../client
+    cd client
     bower install
     cd ..